ebabel-eu/learn-docker/README.md

 Check there are no vulnerabilities in the npm dependencies with `npm audit`

-## Run as a Docker container
+## Run in a Docker container
-Create an image, build this static website, and copy it in the image:
+Create a node image, build this static website, and copy it in the nginx final image:

 ```shell
 npm run docker:build